Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 </div>

 If there is no more information to gain from the benefit you chose, you may swap it out for a different one for free.
 Mechanical enemies use the 0-cost _mechanical_ trinket affix, which causes the Medicine and Anima skill checks in this list to be made with Tinkering instead.
 Elemental enemies will have the _primordial_ affix instead, which changes those skill checks into Fontcraft skill checks.

+Each creature's current absorption, as well as any conditions it may have, are always public information.

 ## Shove